OpenDataLiteracy/LIS-598-Sp2020-DC2/How_to_use_an_API.md

 [![What is an API Youtube Video](Images/YouTubeScreenshot.png)](//youtu.be/s7wmiS2mSXY?t=3 "What is an API?")

 So why should a data curator be interested in APIs?
 An API is a common tool for retrieving data.

 ![Why is this important?](Images/Whyisthisimportant.png)

 APIs provide the messenger service you need to collect data from sites like [Twitter](https://developer.twitter.com/en/docs/api-reference-index), [MySportsFeeds](https://www.mysportsfeeds.com/data-feeds/), [RottenTomatoes](https://developer.fandango.com/rotten_tomatoes), [Twitch](https://dev.twitch.tv/docs/api/), and more.
 Most of these sites will require you to apply for an API key and may have restrictions on the use of their data.
 For example, RottenTomatoes, states “Please note that at this time we no longer support unauthorized use of our data (e.g. unofficial projects, non-user facing data integrations).”

 If you are interested in working with data, whether it be as a Data Curator, a Government Docs Librarian, or a Data Scientist, it will benefit you to be familiar with APIs.
+The following are use cases for which you may find yourself using an API:

++ accessing/retrieving a specific dataset
++ retrieving a filtered dataset from a large dataset (perhaps you only need data for your specific state in a dataset that contains naionwide data)
++ searching for specific data within a dataset (e.g. does this dataset contain data from my zip code or what are the unique values within a specific column)
++ performing simple calculations or summaries on a dataset directly within your browser (no need to download the data and use another software platform)

 As is the case with repositories, data portals, and an email from your boss, data retrieved from an API may be presented in a variety of different formats.
 When you use a "web service" API you will mainly see outputs in the form of eXtensible Markup Language known as XML, JavaScript Object Notation known as JSON (or geoJSON for geographic data), or Comma Separated Values known as CSV.
 A **web service** is a "[system or software that uses an address, i.e., URL on the World Wide Web, to provide access to its services](https://rapidapi.com/blog/types-of-apis/)".
 This means that the API output can be viewed directly in a web browser.
 The three most common types of web service APIs are:
 + simple object access protocol or SOAP which returns an XML object